Cedar Park High School: Marching band

-For over 25 years, the Cedar Park High School Timberwolf Marching Band has been "moving and inspiring" audiences around the nation.
-Cedar Park High School Timberwolf Marching Band have made many national appearances which include Bands of America (BOA) Grand Nationals, University Interscholastic League (UIL) Marching Contest, and many more competition.
-The Cedar Park Timberwolves Marching Band dynasty run has lasted for well over 2 decades and has no plans of stopping anytime soon.
-Cedar Park Timberwolves Marching Band has won 7 State Titles which tied second in the state of Texas for most Marching Band State Titles ever won.
+Cedar Park High School's timberwolf marching band plays a notable role in the school's culture.
+They have made a number of national appearances which include Bands of America (BOA) Grand Nationals, University Interscholastic League (UIL) Marching Contest, and others.
+The band has won 9 state titles, holding the title of most marching band state titles won in Texas.

-Most of the Cedar Park High School Timberwolf Marching Band success came under the direction of Director of Bands Steve Wessels.
-During his tenure at Cedar Park, the band won UIL 4A / 5A State Marching Contest in 2001, 2011, 2015, 2017, 2019, 2020, 2021, 2022, 2023, 2024, and 2025.
-UIL 5A Silver 2004, UIL 4A Silver 2013, BOA Grand Nationals Finalist 2010 and 2016, The Sudler Shield 2007, Numerous Marching Festival Championships, Concert Music Festivals Championships, UIL Concert & Sight Reading First Divisions all years, and TMEA Honor Band finalist 4A / 5A 2002, 2007, 2012, 2018 and 2014 TMEA Honor Band, 2018 Texas Bandmasters Association Meritorious Achievement Award, 2020 Texas Bandmasters Association Exemplary Band Award to Cedar Park High School, Steve Wessels Director.
+Most of the Cedar Park High School Timberwolf marching band's success came under the direction of their former, director of bands, Steve Wessels.
+During his tenure at Cedar Park, the band won UIL 4A / 5A state marching contest in 2001, 2011, 2015, 2017, and from 2019 through 2025.
+They also won multiple UIL and TMEA accolades, along with a Sudler Shield in 2007.
+Their director, Steve Wessels, received an award for his directing in 2018 and 2020.
 Steve retired in 2020, completing thirty-four years as a Texas Music Educator.
-In 2020, Christopher Yee was named Director of Bands at Cedar Park High School.
+In 2020, Christopher Yee was named the new director of the band.

-The Timberwolf Band has been a finalist at UIL State and Bands Of America Regional and Super Regional marching band competitions.
-The band is also a two-time Bands of America Marching Band Grand National Championships Finalist, placing 10th in 2010 and 5th in 2016.
-The Cedar Park High School Timberwolf Band was crowned the 2001 UIL State 4A Marching Band Champion and also in 2011.
+The band has been a finalist at UIL State and Bands of America Regional and Super Regional marching band competitions.
+The band is also a three-time Bands of America Marching Band Grand National Finalist, placing 10th in 2010, 5th in 2016, and 5th in 2024, also being named Class 3A National Champion in 2024.
+The Cedar Park High School Timberwolf band was crowned the 2001 UIL State 4A Marching Band Champion and in 2011.
 In 2013, the band was awarded the silver medal at the UIL 4A State Competition.
-In 2015, 2017, 2019, 2021, 2023, and most recently 2024 the band was crowned the UIL 5A State Marching Band Champion.
-The Cedar Park High School Percussion has won multiple Lonestar Classic "State Championships," including 2011 and 2017.
-The Color Guard has won 1st place in the 2011 Texas Color Guard Circuit State Championship.
+In 2015, 2017, 2019, 2021, 2023, 2024, and most recently 2025, the band was crowned the UIL 5A State marching band champions.
+The Cedar Park High School percussion group has won multiple Lonestar Classic "State Championships".
+The color guard won 1st place in the 2011 Texas Color Guard Circuit State Championship.
 The band won their first Bands of America Championship title in 2021 at that year's BOA Waco competition.
-The band is a three-time participant and finalist at the Bands of America Grand National Championships.
-They are the 2024 Class 3A Bands of America Grand National Champion.

-It was announced that the Timberwolf Band would be performing at Bands of America Grand Nationals in 2024 at Lucas Oil Stadium in Indianapolis.